 Let me conclude here by saying that I personally believe that the Prophet Muhammad did hear about the Masoretic forgery and that this inspired him to look at the Christian Scripture with a strong suspicion that the text had been forged.
 Obviously, like Luther, he was not aware of the LXX.
 It is also possible that Muhammad might have had another reason to declare that the Christian scripture was corrupted: the so-called Old Testament has absolutely no prophecy speaking of any figure like Muhammad, this is why some Muslim scholars have had to declare that the “Comforter” mentioned by Christ to His disciples was a reference to Muhammad and not to the Holy Spirit, an interpretation which even a superficial reading of the New Testament immediately invalidates and which not a single Church Father or theologian between the first and seventh century endorsed.

 Whatever may be the case, the Muslim theory that the Scripture has been successfully corrupted is both illogical and a-historical.
-One can, of course, chose to believe it, especially if one accepts that everything, including the historical record, has been forged, corrupted or lost, but at least to me faith and common sense should not contradict each other.
+One can, of course, choose to believe it, especially if one accepts that everything, including the historical record, has been forged, corrupted or lost, but at least to me faith and common sense should not contradict each other.

 I think that it is undeniable that Christianity grew out of the religion of the Jewish people before the birth of Christ.
 Christ Himself constantly makes references to the books the Church has united into one volume called the “Old Testament”.
 If the topic is of interest to you, see all the texts on this page, especially this one and this one.
-In contrast, Islam has no other scriptural basis that itself or, rather, the book it produced: the Quran.
+In contrast, Islam has no other scriptural basis than itself or, rather, the book it produced: the Quran.
 We are dealing with a typical circular validation, a logical fallacy.

-In conclusion I want to say that a closer look at history shows that the notion of “Judaeo-Christian” is simply at least as nonsensical as speaking of a White-Black or a Dry-Wet.
+In conclusion, I want to say that a closer look at history shows that the notion of “Judaeo-Christian” is simply at least as nonsensical as speaking of a White-Black or a Dry-Wet.
 As for the so-called “Abrahamic religions” they truly have nothing in common.
 Modern Judaism is really nothing else but an “anti-Christianity” while Islam is a faith which appeared ex-nihilo and has no basis in either Jewish or Christian scripture or oral tradition.

 I hope that I have not offended anybody here, especially not my Muslim friends and readers, but I felt that it was important to lay out here the original Christian understanding of these issues.
-As any other Orthodox Christian I strongly feel that it is my personal obligation to preserve that which has been passed on to me (the “corporate memory and awareness” of the Church, if you want) and to share it with others if or when it is appropriate.
+As any other Orthodox Christian, I strongly feel that it is my personal obligation to preserve that which has been passed on to me (the “corporate memory and awareness” of the Church, if you want) and to share it with others if or when it is appropriate.
 As (I hope) intelligent and considerate people, we can “agree to disagree”, but to do that, you need to be made aware of the nature of what we might disagree on, right?

 Yvonne Lorenzo: The popular personality Jordan B. Peterson writes in his multi-million copy selling book 12 Rules for Life about Scripture.
 I don’t know if he’s ever read even any work of scholarship, much less an Orthodox one.
 He differentiates between the Old Testament God, whom he describes as “harsh, judgmental, unpredictable, and dangerous” and as a person who doesn’t care what people think.
 “It was the realists who created, or noticed, the Old Testament God.”
 The “New Testament God” he describes as “master craftsman and benevolent father.
 He wants nothing for us but the best.
 He is all-loving and all forgiving.
 Sure, He’ll send you to Hell if you misbehave badly enough.”
 In addition, he writes, “Who but the most naïve among us could posit than an all-good, merciful Being ruled this so-terrible world.”
 Regarding the Fall, he wrote, “The Biblical narrative of Paradise and the Fall is one such story, fabricated by our collective imagination, working over the centuries…After much contemplation, struggling humanity learns that God’s favour could be gained, and his wrath averted, through proper sacrifice—and that bloody murder might be motivated among those unwilling or unable to succeed in this matter.”